 Traditional fast food – by marketeers also referred to as quick service restaurants (QSR) – has acquired a bad reputation in face of the obesity crisis.
 From the 1990s onwards, when fast food chains establish themselves in the UK and eventually saturate, health debates around fast food increase and public concern rises (lineages 1 and 2).
 Distinctive features of food OTG must be seen against this background.
 Firstly, from the late 1990s, there is a process of maturing through which food OTG increasingly incorporates ‘full’ meals which are arguably more nutritious than mere snacks (lineage 10).
 While snacking remains a big market, the offer of food OTG is no longer confined to ‘unhealthy’ snacks such as chocolate, crisps, and sweets or ‘healthier’ snacks such as nuts.
 This implies it has typically become a lunch time phenomenon, although a survey of OTG customers shows that snacks still outweigh lunch time items (Mintel, 2019).
 Secondly, particularly from the 2010s, the OTG sector emphasises and introduces ‘quality’ options such as Greggs’ ‘healthy range’ called ‘balanced choice’ aimed particularly at female customers (yet comprising no more than 10 per cent of sales) and more vegan options coincide with this (lineage 14).
 Similarly, vending machine operators offer ‘low sugar’ and ‘high-protein’ options, and the Bakery Market Report (British Baker, 2016, p.
 61) announces that the ‘days of quick and easy are gone; consumers now demand quick and quality and at the right price’.

 As shown in the introduction, environmental concerns about plastic waste and corresponding reactions by plastics manufacturers and the food and beverage industry exist since the 1950s.
 When environmental concerns further rise from the 2000s (lineage 15), the packaging industry increasingly develops products for OTG retailers which are depicted as environmentally friendly, for example, from recycled polyesters.
 In 2016, the Liberal Democrats demand charging customers for disposable cups.
 Public concerns reach unprecedented levels after David Attenborough’s nature programme Blue Planet II, aired on BBC in November 2017.
 One representative of an environmental nonprofit organisation emphasises ‘the Blue Planet effect, where most of our supermarkets and brands will say that their inboxes on a weekly level are crammed with people complaining about food waste and certainly packaging waste and what are they going to do about it’ (Cf).
 However, the alleged singularity by which this programme induced change is put into perspective by interviewee Af who suggests that ‘we were already […] maybe about a year and a half into the whole coffee cup debate before Blue Planet hit’ (see also Maye et al., 2019 making the same observation).
 In reaction to rising public and political pressure Starbuck’s now offers discounts for bringing back one’s own cup.
 Next to established OTG players’ reactions, recent years have seen a wave of start-ups, new initiatives, and policies on reusable packaging (lineage 18).
 The UK Plastics Pact by WRAP and participating companies (2019) is a collaborative example for increased calls to action, although one informant, Cf, observed that companies which find it easy to switch to non-plastic alternatives – e.g. Pizza Hut – were eager to commit, whereas companies relying heavily on plastics were not so keen to participate.
-In conclusion, the OTG sector is nowadays under pressure to respond to environmental concerns; initiatives such as Starbuck’s, however, tend to rely on voluntary “good” consumer behaviour, and companies hesitate committing to changes if profitability is at risk.
+In conclusion, the OTG sector is now under pressure to respond to environmental concerns; , however, they tend to rely on voluntary “good” consumer behaviour, and companies hesitate committing to changes if profitability is at risk.

 5.3 Urban Space and Policy